 “Quiet!”
 Hector Hammond mentally broadcast to them all.
 “We’ve been found!
 Prepare yourselves!”

 Through one of the icy walls, a figure appeared as if passing through like a ghost.
 “No, Hector Hammond,” the green-skinned, caped figure said, his eyes glowing.
 “Nothing can help you now.”

-“The Martian Manhunter?!” cried Despero, thinking nothing could help them now.
+“The Martian Manhunter?!” cried Despero.

-“I am tired of you humans!” said J’onn J’onzz, even angrier than any of these villains had seen him before.
+“I am tired of you humans!” said J’onn J’onzz, angrier than any of these villains had seen him before.
 “Tired of your evil!
-Tired of your lust for power!“
+Tired of your lust for power!”

 A green-and-purple-clad villain leaped forward, preparing to fire upon the intruder.